Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Conclusions and future work

-\paragraph*{Acknowledgments.} We thank Micka\"el Buchet, Matthew Kahle, and Jeff Kahn for useful discussions.
-BG and MK were supported by the Austrian Science Fund (FWF) grant number P 29984-N35 and P 33765-N. GH was partially supported by {\'E}cole Polytechnique and thanks TU Graz for the hospitality during his Master Internship.
+\paragraph*{Acknowledgments.} We thank Uli Bauer, Micka\"el Buchet, Matthew Kahle, and Jeff Kahn for useful discussions.
+We also thank the anonymous reviewer of a previous version of this article whose insightful question led to an improved Main Theorem 1.
+BG and MK were supported by the Austrian Science Fund (FWF) grant number P 29984-N35 and P 33765-N. MS was supported by the Austrian Science Fund (FWF) grant number W1230.
+GH was partially supported by {\'E}cole Polytechnique and thanks TU Graz for the hospitality during his Master Internship.